 - There are differential impacts across Orkney.
-Those on lower incomes and in poverty generally are affected in a multitude of ways by transport barriers and are also more likely to suffer from other aspects such as health inequalities. - Dispersed, rather than pockets, of deprivation right across the Orkney community, and which is often hidden. - Cost of transport and public transport in particular, and the impact of this on people on low incomes and young people. - The Scotland-wide National Concessionary Travel Scheme provides free unlimited bus travel across Scotland for older people, people with disabilities and young people (Under 22).
-Discussions are ongoing to extend the existing scheme to ferry services. - Lack of accessible services and environments are still an issue across Orkney.
-From inaccessible ferry and air services, to lack of accessible taxis, and adequate provision of disabled parking spaces, to specific needs not being catered for, for example those with hidden disabilities. - Concerns between cyclists, pedestrians and other road users, particularly in the context that much of the transport network is shared space with no footpaths or dedicated cycle ways. - Lack of integration in some of the public transport network, with a confusing and complicated network for some.
+Those on lower incomes and in poverty generally are affected in a multitude of ways by transport barriers and are also more likely to suffer from other aspects such as health inequalities. - Orkney has a dispersed population which represents key challenges for good transport connectivity.
+Hidden deprivation across the community results in transport barriers and limitations on access to key services. - The cost of transport and public transport in particular, and the impact of this on people on low incomes and young people. - The Scotland-wide National Concessionary Travel Scheme provides free unlimited bus travel across Scotland for older people, people with disabilities and young people (Under 22).
+Discussions are ongoing to extend the existing scheme to ferry services. - The lack of accessible services are still an issue across Orkney.
+Inaccessible lifeline inter-island ferry and air services remain a key issue, as well as the lack of accessible taxis and adequate provision of disabled parking spaces.
+Specific needs for those with hidden disabilities must also be considered. - Conflicts between cyclists, pedestrians and other road users, particularly in the context that much of the transport network is shared space with no footpaths or dedicated cycle ways. - Lack of integration in some of the public transport network, with a confusing and complicated network for some. - Transport cannot be seen in isolation.
+The reason for travel should be taken into consideration and whether services could be delivered closer to where people live.
+This includes working at or closer to home, removing the need to travel, or travel as far, or allowing people to travel more sustainably, and opening up accessible employment opportunities.

-- Challenges in terms of road safety including: active and sustainable transport, speed management with some road users not travelling at appropriate speeds, driving for work and workplace culture, enforcement and deterrence, and road users with unsafe road use by certain types of users, including with an ageing population, with a high proportion of visitors unfamiliar with Orkney's roads, and with the uptake of driving from a young age. - Capacity constraints on services, particularly on ferry and internal air services, and on the availability of cabins on the ferry service to Aberdeen. - Staffing constraints in a tight labour market and in the isles with a sometimes limited pool of available staff to, for example, run the island airfields and drive buses. - Reliance on the private car for many in order to access all manner of trip purposes with a thin public transport network that does not reach all people in all places. - Tourism is an important element of the Orkney economy, with approximately 394,000 visitors in 2019.
+- Challenges in terms of road safety including: active and sustainable transport, speed management, enforcement and deterrence. - Capacity constraints on services, particularly on ferry and internal air services, and on the availability of cabins on the ferry service to Aberdeen. - Staffing constraints in a tight labour market and in the isles with a sometimes limited pool of available staff to, for example, run the island airfields and drive buses. - Reliance on the private car for many in order to access all manner of trip purposes with a thin public transport network that does not reach all people in all places. - Tourism is an important element of the Orkney economy, with approximately 394,000 visitors in 2019.
 This includes independent travellers, tours and cruise passengers, with people staying for a single day to much longer trips.
 Visitors are concentrated in the summer months and putting pressure on transport infrastructure and services. - Transport accounts for a significant share of carbon emissions, which have not been reducing as much as in other sectors.
-Passenger cars are the largest source of CO2 in Scotland.
+Passenger cars are one of the largest sources of CO2 in Scotland.
 The costs of progressing with the decarbonising programme of fleet and for private households can often be prohibitive.
 There are particularly high costs associated with the heavy vehicle fleet.

-Orkney's ambition and opportunities
+Orkney's Ambition and Opportunities